yannallandit/rsfo/README.md

 More information in the RSFO_introduction.pdf document.

 ### New in version 1.1.2
-- Remove RSFO script updated.
-Is clusterware now.
+- The "Remove RSFO" script was updated.
+It is fully functionnal & clusterware now.
 - Add Oracle firewalld rules (instead of firewall disablement).
 - Fix oraInventory issue
 - rpm -e update